Laura-ElenaComanac/Laura-ElenaComanac/README.md

 Here is my website: https://laura-elenacomanac.github.io/

 I am a UX/UI Designer with a frontend background.
-Graduated from Human-Computer Interaction classes with a Master's in Software Engineering.
+Graduated from Human-Computer Interaction and Adaptive Web Design classes with a Master's in Software Engineering and a Bachelor's in Computer Science.

 :octocat:  <a href="https://marketplace.uipath.com/listings/image-color-matching" target="_blank" rel="noopener noreferrer"> My Open Source Software contribution </a>